gionzo/templates/README.md

 # templates
-a bunch of different templates from keynote to latex
+a bunch of different templates for keynote and latex